For LAs

 • Should have completed the course for which they want to be an LA.

-• Before you apply to be an LA for the first time, make sure you can attend the LA Seminar SLS 3717.
+• Before you apply to be an LA for the first time, make sure you can enroll in and attend LA Seminar (SLS 3717) during your first semester working as an LA.

 What are LA responsibilities?

-• [Mandatory] Attend LA orientation, do required trainings, and if you are a new LA, take LA Seminar – SLS 3717.
+• Attend LA orientation, do required trainings, and if you are a new LA, take LA Seminar (SLS 3717).

-• [Mandatory] Attend all sessions of your class and take an active role in helping students learn.
+• Attend all sessions of class and/or recitation as assigned by your LA Faculty member, and take an active role in helping students learn.

-• [Mandatory] Attend all weekly LA meetings with your LA Faculty member (more information above).
+• Attend all weekly LA meetings with your instructional team.

 • Behave professionally and responsibly – this is a job after all!